OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/02-servo-controlling-servo.md

 1. Plug the PWM Expansion into your Expansion Dock.
 1. Plug the power cord of the servo motor into the `S0` channel of the PWM Expansion
-	* make sure the white white wire from the motor is connected to the pin with the white base on the expansion!
+	* make sure the white white wire from the motor is connected to the pin with the white base on the Expansion!

->If your driving a large load on your servo, you should provide an external power supply to the pwm expansion
+**Note 1:** If you're driving a large load on your servo, you should provide an external power supply to the PWM Expansion to avoid drawing too much current through the Omega!

->**Note**:If you own an Omega2 or Omega2+ and intend to use the PWM expansion with a DC power supply, please take note there is likely to be a short circuit between the barrel jack and the metal case of the Omega itself.
+**Note 2:** If you own an Omega2 or Omega2+ and intend to use the PWM expansion with a DC power supply, please take note there is likely to be a short circuit between the barrel jack and the metal case of the Omega itself.
 We recommend inserting a thin plastic sheet between the expansion and the omega to break this short.
 For more information, see the [PWM Expansion](#pwm-expansion) article.

 #### Writing the Code